-SECTION 1: PENALTIES
+SECTION 1 PENALTIES

-In most cases, the maximum penalty for a Section 1 violation may be the suspension of the student for not more than five (5) school days, but a more serious consequence may be imposed if warranted by the circumstances.
-Any disciplinary consequences will be consistent with MCL 380.1310d.
+The minimum penalty for a violation contained in Section 1 shall be the suspension of the student from a class or classes for the remainder of the day.
+In most cases, the maximum penalty for a Section 1 violation shall be the suspension of the student for not more than five (5) school days, but a more serious consequence may be imposed if warranted by the circumstances.
+If the violation is of Section 1.8, provision should be made for restitution.

-SECTION 1: PROCEDURES
+SECTION 1 PROCEDURE